 What courses require a portfolio?

 A portfolio can come in many shapes and sizes.
 Practical subjects such as architecture, art and photography will require images you have worked on to be included, while film courses will require digital files of your work.
 Similarly, more theory based topics will need evidence of your writing ability.

 Professional portfolio preparation tips and advice

-If you have yet to finish your art school application, the SI-UK Art and Design Service offers art and design portfolio review and preparation sessions led by Colin Kerrigan, the Executive Director at International School of Creative Arts.
-These sessions provide a unique opportunity for international students to gain expert practical advice and support from a former Deputy Director of UAL and practising artist, who has exhibited sculptures in the UK and internationally.
+The SI-UK Art and Design Service offers art and design portfolio review and preparation sessions led by a practicing art academic.
+These sessions provide a unique opportunity for international students to gain expert practical advice and support from a practising artist, who has exhibited sculptures in the UK and internationally.

 - Students will be given a service which is personalised to their individual needs, enabling them to develop their portfolios and acquire the background knowledge needed for their chosen educational pathway